Lightning strike: Personal safety

 The U.S. National Lightning Safety Institute advises American citizens to have a plan for their safety when a thunderstorm occurs and to commence it as soon as the first lightning is seen or thunder heard.
-This is important, as lightning can strike without rain actually falling.
+This is important, as lightning can strike without rain actually falling and a storm being overhead, contrary to popular belief.
 If thunder can be heard at all, then a risk of lightning exists.

 The National Lightning Safety Institute also recommends using the F-B (flash to boom) method to gauge distance to a lightning strike.
 The flash of a lightning strike and resulting thunder occur at roughly the same time.
 But light travels 300,000 km/sec, almost a million times the speed of sound.
 Sound travels at the slower speed of about 340 m/sec (depending on the temperature), so the flash of lightning is seen before thunder is heard.
 A method to determine the distance between lightning strike and viewer involves counting the seconds between the lightning flash and thunder.
 Then, dividing by three to determine the distance in kilometers, or by five for miles.
 Immediate precautions against lightning should be taken if the F-B time is 25 seconds or less, that is, if the lightning is closer than 8 km or 5 miles.